EvaWXHenderson/Particles/README.md

 ### Particles.py
 Contains Particle class and functions for updating of particle positions/velocities/accleration.

-Particle mass (in kg) can be changed to emulate specific elements by changing *self.mass* in the Particles class.
+Particle mass (in kg) can be changed to emulate specific elements.
 This should make the repulsive/attractive effects more characteristic to specific elements.

-The variables epsilon and sigma used in the Lennard-Jones potential calculation can also be changed.
+Mass and the Lennard-Jones constants epsilon and sigma can be changed/set up:
+- a larger mass will results in a reduced velocity
 - a larger epsilon with result in larger 'forces' of attraction between particles
 - a larger sigma value increases the distance at which repulsive/attractive forces will affect particles (particles will repel eachother at further distances)